 Supporting someone with an eating problem

-• Tell them where they can get help
+• Encourage them to get help

 Two young people sitting on the grass together in a park.